i-love-flamingo/flamingo-commerce/cart/Readme.md

 # Cart Module

-The cart package offers a domain model for carts and its items.
+The cart package offers a domain model for carts and its items - and the application services that should be used to get and modify cart(s).

-It requires several ports to be implemented in order to use it.
+It requires several ports to be implemented in order to have fully working cart functionality. (for example the *magento* package implements Adapters for the Ports)

-## Principles / Sumarry
+## Principles / Summary
 * The "Cart" aggregate in the Domain Model is a complex object that should be used as a pure **immutable Value object**:
     * Never change it directly!
     * Only read from it